Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 did not easily fit into the standardisation-by-consensus model[^2], especially because many things essential to conda were considered "out of scope" by the wider Python packaging community.

-[^2]: coupled with fears (at least initially) that a single company would "take over" such a critical piece of the ecosystem.

 However, for users and maintainers of packages that are affected by some of the deep-seated [issues](https://pypackaging-native.github.io/) in Python packaging,